-InstanceEnvironment The possible environments in which an instance of software can be deployed.
-For some vendors, the environment may affect the cost of licensing.
-This list can be replaced with your own values.
-Examples include Development, Staging, Production.
+Database table Notes Sample location: Oracle instance properties, General tab, as Environment .
 LeaseEndReason A list of reasons why a lease can be terminated.
 This list can be replaced with your own values.
 Examples include Early Termination - Asset Returned, Buyout, Trade.
+Sample location: Payment schedule properties, Lease tab (which is visible only when the Payment schedule type is Lease), as Lease termination reason .
 LicenseStatus A list of license states.
 You can add new status values, but existing items must not be renamed or removed.
 Examples include Active, Retired.
+Sample location: License properties, Identification tab, as Status.
 OracleLegacyLicenseType While the compliance of your older Oracle licenses is not tracked automatically, you may still record them and manually set their compliance status.
 Update this list to include any Oracle legacy license types in use at your organization.
 It is recommended that you do not rename or remove existing items.
-Examples include Concurrent Device, Developer Network License.
+Examples include Concurrent Device, Developer - Network License.
+Sample location: Properties for an Oracle Legacy license type (only), Identification tab, as Legacy type.
 PurchaseOrderDetailType The possible types of purchases.
 You can add types to this list, but existing items must not be renamed or removed.
 Examples include Software, Software Upgrade, Hardware maintenance.
+Sample location: Purchase properties, General tab, as Purchase type.
 ResponsibilityType A list of responsibilities that can be assigned to users who are involved in contract management.
 You can add types to this list, but it is recommended that you do not rename or remove existing items.
 Examples include Owner, Signatory, and Interested Party.
+Sample location: Contract properties, Responsibilities tab, in the Responsibility column of the list of users.
 SoftwareLicenseDuration A list of license periods.
 You can add items to this list, but it is recommended that you do not rename or remove existing items.
 Examples include Perpetual, Time Limited.
+Sample location: License properties, Identification tab, as Duration.
 SoftwareTitleClassification A classification for the applications used in your enterprise.
 You can add items to this list, but existing entries must not be renamed or removed.
 Examples include Freeware, Malware, Update.

+Database table Notes Sample location: Application properties, General tab, as Classification .
 TermAndConditionType Shown as the Type of a term or condition in the properties of a contract, it is used to classify the terms or conditions being documented for a contract.
 You can customize these types only on the Terms and conditions tab of the contract properties.
 Examples include Acceptance Period, Renewal, Limitation.
+Sample location: Contract properties, Terms and conditions tab, after selecting a term or condition from the list and clicking Open .
 UserTitle The titles that can be used before a person's name.
 This list can be extended with your own values.
 Examples include Mr., Miss.
+Sample location: User properties, General tab, as Title .
 UserSuffix Additional information about the user's name, for example, Jr., Sr., and so on.
 This list can be extended with your own values.
+Sample location: User properties, General tab, as Suffix .